Dun-sin/Code-Magic/README.md

 ## 👨‍👩‍👦 Community

-Don't forget to join the discord community - [Join us](https://discord.com/invite/ufcysW9q23)
+Don't forget to join the Discord community - [Join us](https://discord.com/invite/ufcysW9q23)

 ## 👩🏽‍💻 Contributing

-- Contributions make the open source community such an amazing place to learn, inspire, and create.
+- Contributions make the open-source community such an amazing place to learn, inspire, and create.
 - Any contributions you make are greatly appreciated.
 - Check out our [contribution guidelines](/CONTRIBUTING.md) for more information.